enjuichang/CS110/README.md

 ## CS110: Algorithms and Data Structures

-This repository contains the pre-class work for the class CS110, specifically studying algorithms and data structures.
+This repository contains the pre-class work for the class CS110, focusing algorithms and data structures.
+In addition, three assignments and one final project was explored and implemented.